Nutritional value of canned peach

 Peach is the summer fruit par excellence, fresh, juicy and with a splendid aroma and high nutritional value, even after it is canned.

 Specific stages are involved in the canning of peaches, including the sorting and peeling of the fruits, their placement in suitable containers where water, juice or syrup are added, while air is removed from the container and the fruits are finally pasteurized by undergoing a thermal process.

-The findings of a research carried out by the departments of Food Science of the Universities of Oregon and California regarding the nutrients contained in fresh and canned peaches were truly impressive:
+The findings of a research article published at the Journal of the Science of Food and Agriculture regarding the nutrients contained in fresh and canned peaches were truly impressive.

 It's from Europe

 The content of this website represents the views of the author only and is his/her sole responsibility.
 The European Commission and the Consumers, Health, Agriculture and Food Executive Agency do not accept any responsibility for any use that may be made of the information it contains.